joshuadavidnelson/disable-blog/README.md

 	- Remove options for %category% and %post_id% (change to %page_id% ?).
 	- Remove category base and tag base permalink options, if not supported by a custom post type.
 	- Remove "custom structures" section in help tab & update Overview & Permalink Settings tabs to remove "post" references.
+- Authors/user related:
+	- Author archives: redirect to homepage if only post type support on  is 'post'
+	- Author sitemaps: remove sitemaps for author archives if only post type support is 'post'
+	- Remove biographical informtion from user/profile page (and yoast & genesis versions) if author archives are a) disabled or b) only support "post" post type.